ParkerZA/blog/src/markdown-pages/goals.md

 You could say to someone, "Losing weight is easy!
 Just eat less and exercise more!"
 And that person will probably try to eat you.
 In most cases, simplifying a problem by condensing the mission statement into a couple of sentences doesn't really simplify anything.
 It just causes aggravation, because if everything is so simple, why is it still so difficult?

 But that's the thing, isn't it?
 Simple != easy.
 And that's okay.
 It's how it should be.
 Nothing worth accomplishing is easy, otherwise it wouldn't really be much of an accomplishment.

-Luckily for me, the information I needed was all already out there, on the ether of the internet.
-So I started reading and watching and absorbing everything I could.

 Just to be clear, I haven't accomplished much or anything truly noteworthy, besides reaching one of my main goals.
 But I believe this information, which I've gleaned from people much, much smarter than me, can be helpful to anybody in the same predicament I was in.